+(a) Additional electronic copy.
 In addition to the current requirement for paper copies of briefs, it is requested, but not required, that an additional copy of the brief be filed electronically.
 Electronic filings will be subject to the same due dates as hard copy briefing.
 If an electronic copy is filed, it must be submitted in the following form and format:

 1. Each efiling shall be submitted either by email attachment or on a separate CD, with an electronic copy served on each party to the appeal.

 2. Each email attachment or CD must include a label that identifies the case name, the docket number, type of brief (i.e. appellantís brief, respondentís brief).

 3. Files shall be submitted as a searchable PDF file because this format generally may not be altered.

 4. The email attachment or CD must contain only an electronic copy of the submitted hard copy brief.
 The email attachment or CD must not contain any document or material that is not included in the original hard copy of the brief filed with the Court.

 5. The email attachment or CD must be free of viruses or any other files that would be disruptive to the Court's computer system.

 6. If submitting an efiling as an email attachment at the time the brief is filed, please advise the Clerk's office in your transmittal letter accompanying hard copies; please send efilings to firstname.lastname@example.org .